ArmandLeclerc/radialStratifDisc/README.md

-# Effect of radial stratification on local and global waves in astrophysical discs
+# Radial stratification on local and global waves in astrophysical discs
 This repository contains the Mathematica and Jupyter notebooks treating the wave equation in radially stratified protoplanetary discs.